tri47/tri47.github.io/_posts/2020-05-16-how-a-machine-see-arts.md

 The part that is highlighted red was the most "Van Gogh" part, according to the machine.

 I ain't no art major so I can't tell you why it was important.
-What's with the trees and houses and the blue-purple-black colour???
+What's with those weird trees in blue-purple-black colour???

 Incidentally, this is Starry Night.
 Is that giant wavy black thing the same kind of tree?